iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___v1.3/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.adph.exposurenotifications 5 reviews"/>
 </p>

+> People saying this app is not working what is this used for I will try it anyway if it doesn't work then I'll take it off my phone<br> :date: __2020-11-20 01:08:13__

 > Amazing<br> :date: __2020-11-12 13:16:22__

 > Eh Um....
 HMMM 1# question tho why this app 4 all the phone's?..
 Just wondering...<br> :date: __2020-10-27 02:22:20__